-Elective courses: Students will choose at least two elective courses, totalling a minimum of 45 NQF credits, chosen from a range of courses which offer the student the opportunity to explore new areas, or look at climate and development through existing disciplinary backgrounds.
-A partial list includes:
+Students will choose at least two elective courses, totalling a minimum of 45 NQF credits, chosen from a range of courses which offer the student the opportunity to explore new areas, or look at climate and development through existing disciplinary backgrounds.

+Elective courses (A partial list includes):

-Course Code Course Title NQF Credits HEQSF Level
+Code Course NQF Credits HEQSF Level

-AXL5408F Tradition, Science and Environment 9
+AXL5408F Tradition, Science and Environment 24 9

-BIO5003Z Biodiversity and climate change 9
+BIO5003Z Biodiversity and climate change 15 9

-ECO4025S Environmental Economics 9
+ECO4025S Environmental Economics 20 9

-EGS4016F Capital, Politics and Nature 8
+EGS5016F Capital, Politics and Nature 23 9

-EGS4023F Research Methods for Natural Scientists 8
+EGS5023F Research Methods for Natural Scientists 23 9

+EGS5024F Managing Complex Human Ecosystems 23 9

-EGS4024S Climate Modelling 9
+EGS5030S Climate Modelling 23 9

+EGS5038F Climate Change and Predictability 23 9

-EGS4039F Urban Food Security 8
+EGS5039F Urban Food Security 23 9

-EGS4040F Urban Ecology 8
+EGS5040F Topics in Human and Environment Interaction 23 9

-EGS4043F Living with Environmental Change 8
+EGS5043F Living with Global Change 23 9

-EGS4045F Geomorphology 8
+EGS5045F Geomorphology 23 9

-EGS4046F Water Resource Management 8
+EGS5046F Water Resource Management 23 9

-EGS5024F Managing Complex Human Ecosystems 9

-EGS5038F Climate Predictability and Climate Variability 9

-END5042Z Sustainable Urban Systems 9
+END5042Z Sustainable Urban Systems 20 9

-MEC5075Z New and Renewable Technologies 9
+MEC5075Z New and Renewable Technologies 20 9

-MEC5088Z Energy, Poverty & Development 9
+MEC5088Z Energy, Poverty & Development 20 9

-PBL5045S Environmental Law for Non-Lawyers 9
+PBL5045S Environmental Law for Non-Lawyers 15 9

-PBL5046S Climate, Law and Governance 15 9
+Code Course NQF Credits HEQSF Level PBL5046S Climate, Law and Governance 15 9

 (Details of these courses are available from the ACDI handbook or the relevant Faculty handbook.
-Additional elective options exist and may be added or withdrawn according to circumstances each year).
+Additional elective options exist and may be added or withdrawn according to circumstances each

-NOTE: The code EGS5012W represents the overall coursework component; the overall coursework result will be reflected against this code
+NOTE: The code EGS5012W represents the overall coursework component; the overall coursework result will be reflected against this code.

-The minor dissertation component (90 NQF credits) is based on a three- to six-month research project, to be submitted at the end of January, with the possibility of extension to June.
+The minor dissertation component (90 NOF credits) is based on a three- to six-month research project, to be submitted at the end of January, with the possibility of extension to June.
 The choice of project and electives will be determined by prior qualification.
-Students may register for a minor dissertation in a range of Departments across the University, including Biological Sciences, Environmental & Geographical Science, Geological Sciences, Chemical Engineering, Mechanical Engineering, Economics, Sociology, Law [Refer to relevant Faculty Handbooks].Students registering for the dissertation component in a Faculty other than the host Faculty (which administers the course) will be subject to the examination criteria of that Faculty.Minor dissertation options:
+Students may register for a minor dissertation in a range of departments across the University, including Biological Sciences, Environmental & Geographical Science, Geological Sciences, Oceanography, Chemical Engineering, Mechanical Engineering, Economics, Sociology, Law [Refer to relevant Faculty Handbooksl.
+Students registering for the dissertation component in a Faculty other than the host Faculty (which administers the course) will be subject to the examination criteria of that Faculty.